sthlmj/devnotes/index.md

 `-v /etc/timezone:/etc/timezone -v /etc/localtime:/etc/localtime`

 Explore a running **docker container**:
-`docker exec -it name-of-container bash`
+`docker exec -it name-of-container /bin/bash`

 The equivalent for this in docker-compose would be:
 `docker-compose exec web bash`